-- the abolition of recoverability by the successful party of success fees and after-the-event insurance premiums under agreements entered into on or after 1 April 2013; - the introduction of contingency fee agreements (also known as damages-based agreements) for contentious work (see questions 1.6 and 1.7 below); - a new costs management procedure for claims with a value of less than £10 million allocated to the "multi track" (i.e. cases which are more complex in nature and valued in excess of £25,000), with certain limited exceptions; - an additional costs sanction (equivalent to 10% of the amount awarded up to a limit of £500,000, and then 5% of any amount awarded in excess of that figure, up to a limit of £1,000,000) payable by a defendant who does not accept a claimant's reasonable "Part 36" offer (i.e. an offer to settle made in accordance with Part 36 of the CPR) and fails to beat it at trial (as described more fully at question 10.1 below); and - a new test of proportionality for recoverable costs.
+- the abolition (from that time) of recoverability by the successful party of success fees and after-the-event insurance premiums; - the introduction of contingency fee agreements (also known as damages-based agreements) for contentious work (see questions 1.6 and 1.7 below); - a new costs management procedure for claims with a value of less than £10 million allocated to the "multi track" (i.e. cases which are more complex in nature and valued in excess of £25,000), with certain limited exceptions; - an additional costs sanction (equivalent to 10% of the amount awarded up to a limit of £500,000, and then 5% of any amount awarded in excess of that figure, up to a limit of £1,000,000) payable by a defendant who does not accept a claimant's reasonable "Part 36" offer (i.e. an offer to settle made in accordance with Part 36 of the CPR) and fails to beat it at trial (as described more fully at question 10.1 below); and - a new test of proportionality for recoverable costs.

-Where applicable, the new costs management procedure for claims allocated to the multi-track requires parties (except litigants in person) to file and exchange costs budgets setting out costs for each stage of the proceedings, at least 21 days before the first case management conference, if no other date is specified.
+Where applicable, the new costs management procedure for claims allocated to the multi-track requires parties (except litigants in person) to file and exchange costs budgets setting out costs for each stage of the proceedings, at least 21 days before the first case management conference (CMC), if no other date is specified.
+Where the pilot scheme in the BPC relating to disclosure applies, costs budgeting for the disclosure phase of the proceedings is not required before the first CMC if this is not practical.

 If a party fails to file a budget when required to do so, they will be deemed as having filed a budget comprising only the applicable court fees.
 The parties are expected to try and agree their respective budgets, and to revise those budgets if circumstances require during the course of the proceedings.
 If parties are not able to agree their budgets, or revisions to their budgets, the issues in dispute will be referred to the court.

-On 9 March 2015, there was a change to the way Court fees are charged in both "specified" and "unspecified" money claims where the claims are worth more than £10,000.
-The new Court fee, payable by the Claimant upon issuing the claim, is 5% of the value of the claim, capped at a maximum of £10,000.
+The court fee, payable by the claimant upon issuing the claim, is 5% of the value of the claim, capped at a maximum of £10,000.